 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water comes primarily from materials and components associated with service lines and home plumbing.
-Aquarion Water Company is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
-Fortunately, the Lead in Drinking Water Act, which took effect in January 2014, requires a significant reduction of the lead content in new plumbing components that contact drinking water.
-As a result, the lead content in new pipes, fittings, fixtures and solder must be reduced from 8% to 0.25%.
+Aquarion Water Company is responsible for providing high-quality drinking water, but cannot control the variety of materials used in plumbing components.

 Customers can minimize the potential for lead exposure when water has been sitting for several hours by running the tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.

 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.